 - Undertake training for the role.
 Much of this can be via online courses, but there are also opportunities to attend courses in person.

 - Undertake additional daytime activities.
-These could include helping on specific projects, sitting on interview panels, meetings with staff, learning visits or attending a school event.
+These are not compulsory, as we appreciate that governors have other commitments.
+These could include helping on specific projects, sitting on interview panels or attending a school event.

 What skills and experience do you need?